SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Indexing_database/Elasticsearch/storage_per_DMA/Profile_migration_to_elastic.md

 ## Limitations and differences with XML storage

-### Difference when deleting profiles

-When XML storage is used, it is not possible to remove a profile when one of the DataMiner Agents in the cluster cannot be reached, as this could cause syncing issues.
-No such restrictions apply when indexing database storage is used.

 ### Field size

 Field names in the indexing database have a maximum length of 32766 bytes, which means any field of a profile indexed in the database can only contain 32766 bytes.
 This limit is mostly important for string fields, which can contain 32766 characters of one byte (or 16383 characters of two bytes).

 > [!NOTE]
-> If there is an attempt to save a profile with a field that is too big, the API will return an ``UnknownError``.
+> While using indexing database storage, if there is an attempt to save a profile with a field that is too big, the API will return an ``Unknown`` error.
 The ``SLProfileManager.txt`` log file will contain the actual exception, which will mention the field that could not be indexed in the database.

 ### Initial event on subscriptions